BlackOfWhite/DirectoryWatcher/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 There are six callbacks in the DirectoryWatcherCallback interface:
-* onFileCreated
-* onFileModified
-* onFileRemoved
-* onDirectoryCreated
+* onPathCreated
-* onDirectoryModified
+* onPathModified
-* onDirectoryRemoved
+* onPathRemoved

 Set *recursive* to enable recursion.
 Use *maxDepth* to set the maximum depth to traverse when recursively processing a directory.

 Set *fileFilter* to monitor only files matching given filter, e.g., *.png*, *.txt*.

+You can refer to */test/java/DirectoryWatcherTest.java* for reference and implementation example.

 ## Authors